0xpeace/git/readme.txt

-Git is a distibuted version control system
+Git is a distibuted version control system.
-Git is a free sofware distributed under the Gpl
+Git is a free sofware distributed under the Gpl.
+Git has a mutable index called stage.
+Git tracks changes.